Ypertex/blog/content/articles/applying-design-thinking-to-a-pandemic/index.md

 There's one aspect that I can observe in the current COVID-19 discussions: **People are misaligned about the basic problem to solve.** It means that people try to develop solutions for different problems---without knowing it.
 This leads, of course, to surprises and frustrations since the solutions developed by others are bad fits for the problem that *I myself* try to solve.

 How can we be misaligned regarding the COVID-19 problem to solve, you ask?
 Excellent question.
 Here are a few possible interpretations.
-The basic problem is that ...
+The basic problem could be that ...

 * People die from COVID-19.
 * Hospitals are overloaded from COVID-19 patients.